IH Certificate in Teaching English

 Structure and assessment

 The course is run online, with a face-to-face teaching practise component.
 There are 14 compulsory modules, plus further optional modules towards the end of the course.
 Candidates are assessed on three main areas: coursework, written assignments and teaching practise.
 They are expected to complete a minimum of 6 hours teaching practise throughout the course eg. 8 x 40 minute lessons with two different levels.

 The course is taught by qualified, experienced tutors who hold an online tutoring qualification.
 Suitably qualified local tutors conduct the observations and the final portfolio is moderated by the IH Assessment Unit.

 The course consists of 120 hours of input and a minimum of 80 hours of homework and reading tasks.

-If the fee is paid by a business outside of the UK, you will be charged the price excluding VAT.
+If the fee is paid by a registered business outside the UK, 20% VAT will be deducted from the course fees.

 Please note: If there are no suitably qualified local tutors at the centre to assess teaching practice, the centre will have to arrange this at additional cost.